Drevor97/AfroTrendz-/README.md

 # AfroTrendz-
 It an agency that helps businesses to build the visibility online.
-We help businesses with web design, SEO and logos.
+We help businesses with Digital marketing .